 Where will students stay?

-We are working on cementing a partnership with Centro Emmanuel, a local spiritual retreat center and hub for organic agriculture and organic dairy production.
+We have a partnership with Centro Emmanuel, a local spiritual retreat center and hub for organic agriculture and organic dairy production.
 Centro Emmanuel has dorm rooms, a dining room with the option of daily meals provided (as well as self-service), and classrooms for our use.
 We also work with Agua Dulce retreat center for student groups that want to stay within walking distance to the Rio de la Plata and beaches.

 How do students get transcripts?